fahadsultan/potpourri/_sources/latex.md

 :width: 100%
 :align: center
 ```
+---

-Importing graphics into a LATEX document needs [an add-on package](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#Finding_and_using_LaTeX_packages) which provides the commands and features required to include external graphics files.
-The above example loads the [graphicx package](https://ctan.org/pkg/graphicx?lang=en) which, among many other commands, provides `\includegraphics{...}` to import graphics and `\graphicspath{...}` to advise LATEX where the graphics are located.
+Importing graphics into a LaTeX document needs [an add-on package](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes#Finding_and_using_LaTeX_packages) which provides the commands and features required to include external graphics files.
+The above example loads the [graphicx package](https://ctan.org/pkg/graphicx?lang=en) which, among many other commands, provides `\includegraphics{...}` to import graphics and `\graphicspath{...}` to advise LaTeX where the graphics are located.

 To use the `graphicx` package, include the following line in your Overleaf document preamble: